go-noisegate/go-noisegate.el/README.md

 2. Fix the bug

-   Fix the `SlowSub` function. `return a + b` at the line 12 should be `return a - b`.
+   Fix [the `SlowSub` function](https://github.com/ks888/hornet-tutorial/blob/master/math.go#L12). `return a + b` at the line 12 should be `return a - b`.
 Then save it.

-   Now the `hornet hint` command automatically runs and it notifies the hornet server of the changed filename and position.
+   While you edit the file, the plugin updates the list of changes you made.
+When you save the file, it sends the list of changes to the hornet server.

 3. Run the tests again